chloehudzik/workfront-learn.en/help/fusion/2-understand-the-basics/beyond-basic-mapping-walkthrough.md

 >For step-by-step instructions on completing the walkthrough, go to the [Beyond basic mapping walkthrough](https://experienceleague.adobe.com/docs/workfront-learn/tutorials-workfront/fusion/exercises/beyond-basic-mapping.html?lang=en) exercise.

 ## Your turn

+>[!NOTE]
+>
+>Practice exercises are optional and are not necessary to complete Fusion training.

 This practice exercise builds on what you learned in the walkthrough, but the solution is not provided.